sa-mw-dach/manuela/docs/module-machine-learning-ODS-with-live-data.md

 ![MANUela diagram public](./images/Diagram-manuela-goes-public.png)

 The approach of this demo is to extend the already existing parts of Manuela by a hybrid cloud approach.
-For this purpose, the sensor data recorded in the line data server level are to be transferred via Kafka Mirrormaker from the factory data center level to a public cloud, where they can also be analyzed.
+For this purpose, the sensor data recorded in the line data server level are to be transferred via Kafka Mirrormaker from the factory data center level to a public cloud, where they can be analyzed.
 _____________

 ### Deploy OpenShift Steams for Apache Kafka with Red Hat OpenShift Data Science (RHODS)